 Plus, other disabled veterans may qualify for expedited SSDI application processing through the SSA’s Wounded Warrior Program, regardless of your P&T rating.
 This program prioritizes claims for veterans who became disabled on active duty on or after October 1, 2001.

 Disability Lawyer Sam Earley is pleased to help disabled veterans from our military services receive the full slate of benefits to which they are entitled.
 Contact our office today for more information about expedited claim filing for SSDI if you are a disabled veteran.

 Stop Worrying About a Reduction in Benefits

-Receiving SSDI benefits while receiving veterans disability benefits is not only possible – the SSA actually makes it easier for veterans to receive SSDI.
+Receiving Social Security Disability benefits while receiving veterans disability benefits is not only possible – the SSA actually makes it easier for veterans to receive Social Security Disability benefits.
 A disabled veteran that qualifies for VA disability benefits can see their SSDI claim effectively go to the head of the line.
-Sam Earley can help you receive the largest amount of benefits possible from both government disability programs.
-Contact experienced Disability Lawyer Sam Earley today for seasoned and practical assistance with your SSDI and VA disability benefits.
+Our Disability Attorneys can help you receive the largest amount of benefits possible from both of these government disability programs.
+Contact our experienced Social Security Disability Lawyers today for seasoned and practical assistance with your Social Security Disability and Veterans disability benefits.

-You can receive SSDI benefits while also receiving VA disability benefits.
+You can receive Social Security Disability benefits while also receiving VA disability benefits.
 Sam Earley is a seasoned social security disability attorney who is glad to help you navigate the complex processes of both systems.
-Call Georgia disability lawyer Sam Earley at 770-881-7171 or complete our online contact form.
+Call our Social Security Disability Lawyers at 770-881-7171 or complete our online contact form.